Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: The BPS boundary interactions on the torus

 \subsection{Supersymmetric Chern-Simons term}

-In this subsection, we consider the $\mathcal{N}=2$ supersymmetric Chern-Simons theory and investigate boundary terms induced by variations of the bulk action.
-The boundary effect is first studied for the $\mathcal{N}=1$ Chern-Simons theory \cite{Sakai:1989nh} and the $\mathcal{N}=2$ Abelian case is also studied in \cite{Berman:2009kj}.
+In this subsection, we consider $\mathcal{N}=2$ supersymmetric Chern-Simons theory and investigate boundary terms induced by variations of the bulk action.
+The boundary effect is first studied for $\mathcal{N}=1$ Chern-Simons theory \cite{Sakai:1989nh} and $\mathcal{N}=2$ Abelian case is also studied in \cite{Berman:2009kj}.

-We first treat the Chern-Simons term with the gauge group $G$ and construct consistent boundary interactions.
-Later we treat a quiver-type theory by gauging the flavor symmetry and discuss mixed terms between the dynamical gauge groups and the flavor groups.